edincom/ArchitectureWeb/README.md

-Project for the Web Architecture course
+##Web Architecture course project

+This includes the backend for the mobile project